tjakway/Android-Resource-Pipeline/README.md

 TODO:
 -----------------------
-1. Convert all projects to use Apache Commons CLI for more standard command line handling.
+1. Convert all projects to use JCommander for more standard command line handling.
 2. Integrate with gradle as a task.